laurie-jones/insert-google-fonts/README.md

 # insert-google-fonts

-A simple component that adds google fonts to the page as single request or multipl for IE
+A simple component that adds google fonts to the page as single request or multiple for IE